petergardfjall/dotfiles/cheat/sheets/rust.cheat.md

   using enums.

   One particularly common enum in Rust is `Option<T>`, which is used where `null` checks would be used in many other languages.
+Note that the question mark operator works for `Option` just like for `Result`.

 # Standard library collections